 This website is built on the shoulders of many open source software projects and the people and companies that support them.
 Highlighted below are the three most important projects specific to this site.

 Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf…

 This is the main driver for The Practical Ontologist.
 It scans an ever growing list of websites, 24 hours a day 7 days a week, for new content.
 When a blog publishes a new article Huginn looks at that data, and analyzes and processes it.
+This includes Bayesian Classification, via Oasic Technologies, to tag articles appropriately — metaphysics, value, etc. — for which I programmed a front end plugin to bring this functionality to the Huginn project.
 Then it outputs snippets of website code, which is passed to a website generator, Jekyll.

 Jekyll is a simple, blog-aware, static site generator…

 Jekyll builds the website out of the code processed from Huginn.
 Unlike other blogging software, Jekyll does not use a database to store content.
 Instead it takes flat text files (e.g. *.txt or *.html) and likewise outputs a simple html file, which is convenient for taking output from Huginn and very efficient for hosting on the internet.
 This is not to say that the website generated is simple.

 Feeling Responsive (Jekyll Theme) offers you a fully functional blog with an archive page to give readers a quick overview of all your posts…